Table of Contents

 Recommended dosage of L-Tryptophan is 250 mg about 90 minutes before bed.

-Best Pre-formulated Sleep Stack for 2023
+Best Pre-formulated Stack for Sleep Disorders in 2024

 For years, I used the above individual supplements as my sleep stack taken about 90 minutes before bed.